-Be very careful when soldering the diodes.
+Be very careful when soldering the LED, diode and transistors.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
-Same goes for the IC if you aren't using a socket.